daid/ezflashjr/doc/Protocol.md

 This seems to be written to $01 after a sector number is loaded.
 This could be a trigger to start, or an amount of sectors to load.
 Testing is required to be sure.

+This is written to $81 to write a sector to the SD card.
+Data is stored in the SD Cart sector data mapping before this is initiated.

 ## SRAM/RTC related